 Indigenous Performance

-Most of his work has to do with the bringing up of the memory and knowledge of what has been forgotten.
-One of the goals of his work is to bridge the gap between the modern and the traditional which would give indigenous people a way of relating to the modern world on their terms.
+Most of his work involves bringing back the memory and knowledge of what has been forgotten.
+One goal of his work is to bridge the gap between the modern and the traditional, giving Indigenous people a way of relating to the modern world on their own terms.

-Each indigenous performance project aspires to identify and reaffirm indigenous and traditional expressions, worldviews, and performance structures.
-Rather than adopting western dramaturgical and performance expressions , each project seeks to identify and articulate a place-based performance on a group’s own terms.
-In many ways the performers are activated as tradition bearers, bridging the two worlds that they inhabit, the contemporary and the traditional.
-In turn, their unique cultural expression and worldview is given expression, enriching not only personal and cultural identity but also the dialogue of globalization.
-Each culture holds a unique perspective and each voice of the earth must be heard.
+Each Indigenous performance project aspires to identify and reaffirm Indigenous and traditional expressions, worldviews, and performance structures.
+Rather than adopting Western dramaturgical and performance expressions, each project seeks to identify and articulate a place-based performance on a group’s own terms.
+In many ways, the performers are activated as tradition bearers, bridging the two worlds that they inhabit, the contemporary and the traditional.
+In turn, their unique cultural expression and worldview is given expression, enriching personal and cultural identity and the dialogue of globalization.
+Each culture holds a unique perspective, and each voice on the earth must be heard.

 Andegna (the first)